christianivanaj/legends/README.md

-# Legends of the Coast
+# Tales of Legends

-Welcome to Legends of the Coast!
+Welcome to Tales of Legends!
 This is a React Native app built using the Expo framework.
-The app provides a comprehensive list of sourcebooks, character creations, Dungeon Master tools, etc. featuring essential references for players, dungeon masters, and more.
+The app provides a comprehensive list of sourcebooks, character creations, Dungeon Master tools, etc. featuring essential references for players, dungeon masters, and more!

 ## Table of Contents